StarmiyaMiyuki/ruby/rails/README.md

 ## SQL methods

 - annotate:
-- count:
+- count: COUNT()
 - create_with:
 - distinct:
 - eager_load:
 - extending:
 - extract_associated:
-- find:
+- find: find by id
+- find_by: find by some columns
 - from:
-- group:
+- group: GROUP BY
-- having:
+- having: HAVING. it is WHERE after using GROUP BY
 - includes:
 - joins:
 - left_outer_joins:
-- limit:
+- limit: LIMIT
 - lock:
 - none:
-- offset:
+- offset: OFFSET
 - optimizer_hints:
-- order:
+- order: ORDER BY. asc or desc
 - preload:
 - readonly:
 - references:
 - reorder:
 - reselect:
 - reverse_order:
-- select:
+- select: SELECT
-- where:
+- where: WHERE

 ## encrypt password